A CATALOGUE OF ERRORS IN SHERLOCKIAN PASTICHE

 P.12: In the laboratory of the murdered professor there are five vials of liquid, one of which is "still slightly steaming".
 We are told (P.23) that this was three days after the murder, which makes Holmes's analysis of the liquid (P.20), "none other than liquid nitrogen" rather strange - liquid nitrogen would have evaporated, at best, within minutes of being exposed to room temperature.

-P.14: We are asked to believe that the experiments into increasing "the speed" of an electric current are taking place at Oxford University, however, the fact that Holmes is able to make two hansom cab trips to the University in the space of a single day suggests that this is not The Oxford University, merely An Oxford University, located somewhere close to Baker Street.
+P.14: We are asked to believe that the experiments into increasing "the speed" of an electric current are taking place at Oxford University, however, the fact that Holmes is able to make two hansom cab trips to the University (a round trip of over a hundred miles) in the space of a single day suggests that this is not The Oxford University, merely An Oxford University, located somewhere close to Baker Street.

 P.18: Watson seems to have developed a passion for the word "divulged" but hasn't made much effort to check up on its correct usage.
 As Holmes prepares to restage the fatal experiment, he writes "The four divulged into the experiment after a short description of its equipment, components and intention were given".
 Later (P.23), when Holmes is explaining the murder he states that "Professor Crabtree informed me that he did not divulge into any alcohol that night during his visit".